 PAH-SSc Findings

-PAH-SSc IS MORE COMMON THAN PREVIOUS STUDIES HAVE SUGGESTED1-3
+PAH-SSc WAS FOUND TO BE MUCH MORE COMMON THAN PREVIOUS STUDIES HAVE SUGGESTED1-3

-SCREENING OF PATIENTS WITH NONSYMPTOMATIC SSc CAN HELP EARLY DIAGNOSIS
+SCREENING OF PATIENTS WITH NONSYMPTOMATIC SSc MAY HELP EARLY DIAGNOSIS

-PAH was mild in nearly two-thirds of patients with PAH-SSc (64%, 56/87): WHO FC I/II with moderately elevated mPAP and pulmonary vascular resistance and preserved mean cardiac index1
+PAH was mild in nearly two-thirds of patients with PAH-SSc (64%, 56/87): WHO FC I/II with moderately elevated mPAP, pulmonary vascular resistance, and preserved mean cardiac index1

 PAH-SSc CAN PROGRESS QUICKLY